 - Professional help to price your property correctly.
 Setting your rent at the right level is essential to maximise income.
 Too high and you risk scaring tenants away.
 Every week that the property is vacant means lost income for you.
 Too low and you’ll be losing money every single week.
 A property manager brings their experience to work for you.
 They can give you expert advice on where your property sits in the rental market and how to price it.

 - Property managers attend to routine repairs promptly and are proactive about maintenance.
-“One huge advantage of a property manager is that we take a wholistic view,” Hannah says.
+“One huge advantage of a property manager is that we take a wholistic view,” Monika says.
 “For example, in an apartment complex, if one owner’s hot water system needs replacing, we know that our other owners might need to replace theirs as well and we can alert them ahead of time.
 If you’re a private landlord, you won’t have the benefit of that broader view.”
 Find out more about how proactive maintenance can maximise your investment here.

 Hiring a property manager is a solid investment in your future.
 Get in contact for a free rental appraisal or visit our services page for more information about how we can help make you money.